-The 2019 Chateauneuf-du-Pape Domaine de Cristia boasts scents of cola, raspberries and black cherries.
-Mainly tank-aged Grenache, with small amounts of barrel-aged Mourvèdre and Syrah, This red wine is medium to full-bodied, moderately concentrated and dusted with ripe tannins.
+The 2020 Chateauneuf du Pape Domaine de Cristia wine boasts scents of cola, raspberries and black cherries.
+Mainly tank-aged Grenache, with small amounts of barrel-aged Mourvèdre and Syrah, This Chateauneuf du Pape Domaine de Cristia wine is medium to full-bodied, moderately concentrated and dusted with ripe tannins.
 The house style is one of sandy-soil elegance, and that’s reflected in this entry-level cuvée, which finishes long and silky.

 The Domaine de Cristia was established in 1942, with only two hectares of vines; at that time, all grapes were sold to négociants.
 When Baptiste Grangeon inherited the vineyards from his father in 1999, he was the first to bottle as Domaine de Cristia.
 Today, Baptiste manages the winery with his sister, Dominique, and they have gradually added vineyards over the years, to a total of 20 hectares of vines in Châteauneuf-du-Pape.
 Ninety percent of their holdings are in the lieu-dit Cristia, with the remaining ten percent spread over three different areas.
 These parcels are comprised of varying soil-types, including sand, clay, limestone, and galets, and benefit from a cool, fresh north-easterly exposition which allows the grapes and wines to develop supple, elegant tannins.
 Their Syrah and Mourvèdre vines average 55 years old and the oldest Grenache is over 100 years old.

 This 2020 Chateauneuf du Pape Domaine de Cristia wine is best paired with grilled red meats or in sauce, game, or mature cheese platter.